audiobookshelf/audiobookshelf-i18n-updater/README.md

 The script which copies missing keys ensures there is a newline at the end of each file to prevent the last line from being marked as a change whenever additional lines are added.

+The action will exit with an error if any localization files do not have keys in alphabetical order.

 ## Inputs

 ### `directory`